sdr-enthusiasts/plane-alert-db/README.md

 Feel free to [open an issue](https://github.com/sdr-enthusiasts/plane-alert-db/issues) if you have ideas on improving this repository or want to report a bug!
 All contributions are welcome 🚀.
 Please consult the [contribution guidelines](CONTRIBUTING.md) for more information.
 You can also check out the [TODOS](TODOS.md) page if you want to contribute to this repository but need some ideas.

 > **Warning**
-> As also [explained above](#current-content), this repository contains five main databases to which people can contribute.
+> As also [explained above](#current-content), this repository contains four main databases to which people can contribute.
 The other databases are created automatically using [GitHub action](https://github.com/sdr-enthusiasts/plane-alert-db/actions/workflows/create_db_derivatives.yaml).
 As a result, please only suggest/make any changes to these main databases.
 Changes made to all other CSV files will be overwritten and lost.

 ## Disclaimer, excuses and dodges